 Bond returned to campus again Wednesday to share her success story and promote her business during the second annual Entrepreneurship Village.
 In the amphitheater and surrounding the Bell Tower, 33 student- and alumni-owned businesses in the idea, early start-up and revenue generating phases showcased their innovation and creativity.

 “I think by assembling this critical mass, we are able to share the quality, ability and volume of what’s been happening in the program.
-It is great for alumni to connect with current students, find interns and make contacts,” said Entrepreneurship Professor Jeff Cornwall.
+It is great for alumni to connect with current students, find interns and make contacts,” Cornwall said.

 Erin Connors, a sophomore studying accounting and finance, began as a sales associate in BLVD Music Shop and was promoted to manager.
 The student-run business on Belmont Boulevard plans to bring back Buzzy’s Candy Shop as part of the music consignment store this fall.

 “It’s been interesting to see how the numbers work out in a small business.
 I’m getting hands on experience that makes me look at my major differently and appreciate the opportunity,” Connors said.